Cost of Removing a Gas Fire

 As for building regulations, once a professional undertakes the work you should be in the all clear.
 However, if you are a landlord and will maintain some gas works, you will need a gas safety certificate.

-gas planing permissions
+gas planning permissions

 In terms of planning permission, approval would only be needed in particular circumstances such as if you live in a listed building.
 With regards to building regulations or planning permission, if you have any doubts, it is best to contact your local council.
 More information can be found on the Planning Portal, which applies to those resident in England and Wales.
 However, if you’re based in Scotland or Northern Ireland, the rules may differ.